stefanrueger/urboot/docs/background.md

     This should be the case with all regular sketches produced by avr-gcc.
 Vector bootloaders are also useful for devices with boot section support to allow them to use less space than the smallest offered hardware-supported boot section.
-In this case ensure that the fuses are set to make the processor jump to the reset vector as opposed to the bootloader.
-And ensure that the protection bits in the lock byte actually allow code be written into the bootloader section with SPM instructions.
+In this case, the fuses must be set to make the processor jump to the reset vector as opposed to the bootloader.
+Also, the protection bits in the lock byte should allow code be written into the bootloader section with SPM instructions.
 Otherwise the extra space in the boot section that is freed by smaller vector bootloaders cannot be used.
-The urloader sketch sets fuses and lock bits appropriately when burning a vector bootloader onto your board.

   - The code makes several assumptions that reduce the code size (eg, no interrupts can occur, the `USART` character size register defaults to 8N1).
 They are true after a hardware reset, but will not